Files

 In the Esri ArcGIS Portal Feature Service Parameters dialog:

-Configure the the parameters similar to what you have done in Part 2 Step 2 and Step 3.
-For Branch Versioning, specify a different name than what you have specified for Part 2 Step 3.
+Configure the parameters similar to what you have done in Part 2, Step 2, and Step 3.
+For branch versioning, specify a name different from what you have specified for Part 2, Step 3.

 Your parameters should look similar to this: